AlfredA93/meditate-with-alfred/README.md

 - Favicon Icon used to give the tab an icon was sourced from [favicon.cc](https://www.favicon.cc/?action=icon&file_id=941316)

+- [Sticky Footer](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) code was from Solved by Flexbox website by hilip Walton - I adapted it to suit Meditate With Alfred.

 ### **Helpsheets and Learning Resources**

 Throughout writing the code, I looked over learning resources and helpful videos to inspire and understand the syntax of the code with greater clarity.
 These are as follows -